koftikes/symfony-adminlte-bundle/README.md

 },
 ```

-After that install assets (preferably using symlink method but hardcopy works as well)...

-    php app/console assets:install --symlink
+Add support bundle services in `app/config/config.yml`:

+    imports:
+        # ...
+        - { resource: "@SbSAdminLTEBundle/Resources/config/services.yml" }

+To apply bootstrap theme form to all forms of your application, use the following configuration under `[twig]` section:

+    # Twig Configuration
+    twig:
+        # ...
+        form:
+            resources: ['bootstrap_3_layout.html.twig']

 ### Symfony 2.8 notice

-This bundle requires assetic, but it isn't shipped with symfony anymore since version 2.8.
-To install assetic, follow these steps:
+_Notice: This bundle requires assetic, but it isn't shipped with Symfony anymore since version 2.8._

-    php composer require symfony/assetic-bundle

-Enable the bundle in your kernel:
+Assetic will be installed as require bundle and you should enable bundle in your kernel:

 ```php
 <?php
 // app/AppKernel.php